gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 ### Webpagetest

 [Webpagetest](https://webpagetest.org) is an amazing tool built by [Patrick Meenan](https://twitter.com/patmeenan).
-You can tweak the device used in the tests to validate that your application works even on low-performing devices that tend to be CPU constrained.
-You can use a slower network to ensure that you get a accurate representation of how your users could be interacting with your application in less-than-ideal network connections.
+You can tweak the device used in the tests to validate that your application works even on low-performing devices that tend to be CPU-constrained.
+You can use a slower network to ensure that you get an accurate representation of how your users could be interacting with your application in less-than-ideal network connections.
 You can even choose the location of where your test is run!

 I liken the analogy between Lighthouse and Webpagetest as similar to the relationship between a unit test (Lighthouse) and an end to end test (Webpagetest).
 A unit test gives you a fair degree of confidence that what you're testing works like you expect.
 An end to end test gives you a near certainty that what you're testing works as expected, because you're testing in real-world conditions.